 The Kangchenjunga Conservation Area lies in the Taplejung district in Nepal bordered by Sikkim (India) in the east and Tibet (China) in the north.
-Approximately 65% of its area are covered by rocks and ice while the remaining 35% is covered by forests (14.1%), shrubland (10.1%), grassland (9.2%) and agricultural land (1.6%).
+Rocks and ice cover approximately 65% of its area, while the remaining 35% is covered by forests (14.1%), shrubland (10.1%), grassland (9.2%), and agricultural land (1.6%).
 The area is well known for its three river valley: the Simbua Khola, the Ghunsa and the Tamur valleys.
 One another useful Kangchenjunga Transboundary Conservation and Development Initiative in the Hindu Kush Himalayas

 Prepared by Pratikshya Kandel and Nakul Chettri

 Mt.
 Kanchenjunga has four climbing routes, – three of which are in Nepal (South West, North West, and North East) and one from India (North East Sikkim).
 The North West and South West climbing routes are regarded as the safest route but not necessarily the easiest.
 In climbing history, these two routes are the most popular.
 The North East climbing route from Sikkim recorded only three successful summits to date.
 It is worth noting that the Indian government has now banned expeditions to Kanchenjunga.
 Therefore, this has currently, since 2000, closed to the public.